Norwood Football Club: 2017–present: Evolution

 Norwood were a foundation member of the SANFL Women's (SANFLW) competition in 2017.
 They claimed their first (and currently only) premiership in the competition in the inaugural 2017 season.

 Tradition

 The Norwood Football Club is one of two traditional power-house clubs in the South Australian National Football League, the other team being the Port Adelaide Football Club.
 As a result, their rivalry was the biggest in South Australian sport for over 100 years before the arrival of the Showdown.
-The two clubs still consistently attract the largest crowds during the SANFL minor round.